Domantas44/domantas-project/README.md

 Visual Studio Code – for development and testing environment.

-# 🚀 Getting Started
+# Getting Started
 To set up the database:

+Install Oracle extension in Visual Studio Code

+Run Oracle database server

-Create all schema tables and sequences.
+Create all schema tables, constraints and sequences.

+Create indexes and triggers.

 Run the mock data scripts.

-Create indexes and triggers.

-Use stored procedures to manipulate data if needed.
+Use stored procedures to manipulate data.